arun786/JUnit/README.md

 # Exploring String matchers

 we can match string with three methods.
+These methods can be used only with String

 1. startsWith